Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-04-02-RPi - Node-red - MQTT - InfluxDB - Grafana.markdown

 Grafana

-Other software also runs on the RPi, like a VPN????.
+Other software also runs on the RPi, like the mosquitto MQTT server, and RPi-connect for remote access.

 <!-- outline-end -->